‘This was his corner’: Springfield community honors shop owner with vigil

 DAYTON, Ohio (WDTN) — The City of Springfield is remembering a local butcher shop owner.

-Friends, family and customers gathered tonight outside of Gill’s Quality Meat Market in Springfield.
+Friends, family and customers gathered Monday night outside of Gill’s Quality Meat Market in Springfield.

 A candlelight vigil honored the life of Thomas Gill, who was the shop owner for close to 25 years.